fabrylab/clickpoints/docs/api.rst

         - **height** *(float)* - the height of the ellipse.
         - **angle** *(float)* - the angle of the ellipse.
         - **type** *(* :py:class:`MarkerType` *)* - the marker type.
-        - **processed** *(bool)* - a flag that is set to 0 if the ellipse is manually moved in ClickPoints, it can be set from an add-on if the add-on has already processed this line.
+        - **processed** *(bool)* - a flag that is set to 0 if the ellipse is manually moved in ClickPoints, it can be set from an add-on if the add-on has already processed this ellipse.
         - **style** *(str)* - the style definition of the ellipse.
         - **text** *(str)* - an additional text associated with the ellipse.
-It is displayed next to the rectangle in ClickPoints.
+It is displayed next to the ellipse in ClickPoints.
         - **center** *(array)* - an array containing the coordinates of the center of the ellipse: [x, y].
         - **area** *(float)* - the area of the ellipse